easyrdf/easyrdf/README.md

 * No required external dependancies upon other libraries (PEAR, Zend, etc...)
 * Complies with Zend Framework coding style.
 * Type mapper - resources of type foaf:Person can be mapped into PHP object of class Foaf_Person
+* Support for visualisation of graphs using [GraphViz]
 * Comes with a number of examples